Jonathan Kahn

 Jonathan Kahn is a professor of Law and Biology at Northeastern University.
-We was formerly Professor of law at Mitchell Hamline School of Law and James E. Kelley Chair in Tort Law.
+He was formerly Professor of law at Mitchell Hamline School of Law and James E. Kelley Chair in Tort Law.
 He is the author of Race on the Brain: What Implicit Bias Gets Wrong About the Struggle for Racial Justice (2017) and Race in a Bottle: The Story of BiDil and Racialized Medicine in a Post-Genomic Age (2013).